ExamEvaluator/.github/profile/README.md

 ## Usage

-The program aims to achieve these goals:
+This app aims to achieve these goals:

 - Fixing logical errors in the user's test questions
 - Pointing out inconsistencies that may be present in the exam